Eidfjord Municipality: General information

+Historically, this municipality was part of the old Hordaland county.
+On 1 January 2020, the municipality became a part of the newly-formed Vestland county (after Hordaland and Sogn og Fjordane counties were merged).

 On 1 January 2022, the roughly 7 km2 Ytre Bu area of Ullensvang Municipality (population: 24) was transferred to the neighboring Eidfjord Municipality.
+The Ytre Bu area is located around the southern end of the Hardanger Bridge.

 Name

 The municipality (originally the annex parish) is named after the Eid Fjord (Eiðafjörðr) since the first Eidfjord Church was built there.
 The first element comes from the old Eid farm (Eiðar).
 The name of the farm derives from the word eið which means "isthmus", referring to the land between the fjord and the lake Eidfjordvatnet.
 The last element is fjörðr which means "fjord".

 Coat of arms

 The coat of arms was granted on 13 July 1984.
 The official blazon is "Azure, a reindeer antler argent" (På blå grunn eit kvitt reinsdyrgevir).
 This means the arms have a blue field (background) and the charge is a reindeer antler.
 The antler has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The reindeer antler was chosen because the first known settlers of the area were reindeer hunters.
 The reindeer has been important for the population in the Hardangervidda area for many centuries.
 The antler also symbolizes the rivers that run from the mountain into the fjord.
 The arms were designed by John Digernes.
 The municipal flag has the same design as the coat of arms.